Avangelista/Appabetical/README.md

 - Sort folders separately or mixed in with apps
 - Ability to back up a home screen layout, and quickly undo an accidental sort
 - Install with TrollStore, AltStore, etc.

+^On iOS 14.*, install the app with [TrollStore](https://github.com/opa334/TrollStore). iOS 15.7.2 and 15.7.3 are not supported.

 ## About